morinlab/MBB243/Glossary.md

 ### character

 A data type in some programming languages used to store a single character (printable or whitespace).
 Examples: `a`, `?`, `\n` (newline).

+### FASTA

+A simple plain-text format for storing one or more DNA, RNA or protein sequence records.

 ### string